 Medicare Part D (Medicare prescription drug coverage) helps cover some of the costs of prescription drugs for Medicare beneficiaries.

 Medicare Part D plans are sometimes called Prescription Drug Plans (PDP).
-Part D plans are optional, and they are sold by private insurance companies
+Part D plans are optional, and they are sold by private insurance companies.
+It's important not to confuse Medicare Part D with Plan D Medicare Supplement Insurance.

 Medicare beneficiaries have two primary options for obtaining coverage for prescription drugs: